mbernard/homelab/README.md

 1. Sync root-app: `argocd app sync root-app`
 1. Sync cloudflared: `argocd app sync cloudflared`
 1. Wait a few min for https://argocd.miguelbernard.com/ to be available
+1. Use the UI to sync other apps